openplanet-nl/nadeoapi-docs/docs/core/records/map-records.md

 **Remarks**:

 - This endpoint only accepts `mapId`s - to translate `mapUid`s to `mapId`s, you can use the [map info (multiple) endpoint](/core/maps/info-multiple).
-- This endpoint has no intrinsic limit on the number of maps/accounts requested, but it will return a 414 error if the request URI length is 8220 characters or more (e.g. corresponding to one map and just above 200 accounts, depending on how you encode the URI).
+- This endpoint has no intrinsic limit on the number of maps/accounts requested, but it will return a `414` error if the request URI length is 8220 characters or more (e.g. corresponding to one map and just above 200 accounts, depending on how you encode the URI).
 - The `seasonId` parameter does not accept the value `"Personal_Best"`- to retrieve records on the PB leaderboards, simply omit the `seasonId` parameter from the URL.
 - By omitting `mapIdList` you can request all records on all maps for a requested `accountId` - note that this only works for the currently authenticated account, requesting others' records without specifying `mapId`s will result in error `403`.
 This feature is not supported when using a dedicated server account's token.
 - Stunt maps (with the map type `TrackMania\TM_Stunt`) require the `gameMode` parameter to be set to `"Stunt"`, otherwise the response will contain a "Not found" error.
+- As of July 12th 2024, this endpoint allows multiple `mapId`s only in combination with exactly one `accountId`.
+Requesting multiple accounts and multiple maps at the same time results in a `400` error response.

 ---